MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: Introduction

 In a recent paper, \citet[][thereafter, \textbf{Paper-I}]{chenHowEmpiricallyModel2021} developed an empirical method to link dark matter halos to central galaxies that form within them.
 They adopted a linear dimension reduction technique based on Principal Component Analysis (\specialname[PCA]) and a tree-based model ensemble technique called Gradient Boosted Decision Trees (\specialname[GBDT]) to establish the halo-galaxy interconnection.
 This method has the following advantages.
 First, by applying the \specialname[GBDT] regressors to simulated halos and galaxies, one can identify key halo properties that are the most relevant to the stellar properties of galaxies.
 This clearly demonstrates that the input features of an empirical model should be properly designed to avoid irrelevant and redundant halo properties.
 Second, by using \specialname[PCA], the mass assembly history (MAH) of a dark matter halo, which in general is complex, can be described by a small number of principal components (PCs) without much information loss.
-As demonstrated in Paper-I and \cite{chenRelatingStructureDark2020}, PCs of subhalo MAH are not only tightly correlated with halo structural and environmental properties, but are also the most important quantities to predict the variance of the star-forming main sequence.
+As demonstrated in Paper-I and \cite{chenRelatingStructureDark2020}, PCs of subhalo MAH are not only tightly correlated with halo structural and environmental properties, but are also the most important quantities to predict the variance of the star-forming main sequence. {\revisestyle Similar techniques were used to reduce the dimensionality of halo MAH and find the principal direction in the halo property space \citep[e.g.][]{jeeson-danielCorrelationStructureDark2011a,wongWhatDarkMatter2012}, and to approximate the SFH of galaxies and find the principal direction in the galaxy color space \citep[e.g.][]{cohnCharacterizingSimulatedGalaxy2015, cohnApproximationsGalaxyStar2018, chaves-monteroSurrogateModellingBaryonic2020, chaves-monteroSurrogateModellingBaryonic2021}.
 Finally, the use of \specialname[GBDT] regressors and classifiers can capture non-linear relations between halos and galaxies without introducing significant over-fitting.
 The \specialname[GBDT] contains the non-linearity of the whole model in a single layer, making the model easily interpretable.
 All these advantages are important to take into account when modeling the halo-galaxy interconnection.
+In the model presented here, we therefore adopt \specialname[PCA] and \specialname[GBDT] for the pruning and replacing steps, respectively. }